DAAS Device as a Service: Equipment Leasing for Small Businesses

 • Reduced risk: Leasing transfers the risk of maintenance and repair to the lessor.

 • Improved IT agility: Leasing can help businesses improve their IT agility by freeing up IT resources to focus on other priorities.
+Device lifecycle management plays a crucial role by automating tasks like patches and updates, allowing businesses to focus on more strategic activities.

 How to choose a DaaS provider